dyrdadev/singleton-mono-behaviour/README.md

 This package is licensed under a MIT license.
 See the [LICENSE](/LICENSE) file for details.

-## Support & Contribution
+## Support

 This project was created by [Daniel Dyrda](https://dyrda.io).
 If you want to support me and my projects, you can follow me on [github (zughiko)](https://github.com/Zughiko) and [twitter (@zughiko)](https://twitter.com/Zughiko).
+Just come by and say hello, I would love to hear how you use the project.

+## Contribute

+This project was developed by [Daniel Dyrda](https://dyrda.io).
 If you want to contribute to this project, you are welcome to do so.
+Just write me and we will find a way to collaborate.